PrateekKumarSingh/Python/README.md

 * Best fit line and how regression works
     1. What is slope(m) and intercept(b)
     2. Linear Regression = mX + b

+### Day 17
+* What are Squared error?
+* Squared error vs Absolute errors
+* R-Squared / Coeffcient of determination
+* Classification with K-Nearest neighbor (KNN)

 ## Folder/Files listing
 ```